Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Introduction

+where ${ \bf e}=(1,1,\ldots,1)^T\in\mathbb{R}^n$, $\{0,1\}^n$ is the set of $n$-dimensional binary vectors and $v\circ w:=(v_1w_1,\ldots, v_nw_n)^T$ denotes the Hadamard product of two vectors.
+However, from a computational point of view, it is generally more convenient to solve the following convex optimization which is a tight relaxation of \eqref{OT-model}.
 This problem is referred to as data compressing problem in \cite{Z20,ZL21}.
 Based on \eqref{ROT-model}, the relaxed optimal $k$-thresholding (ROT$\omega$) and relaxed optimal $k$-thresholding pursuit (ROTP$\omega$) algorithms were proposed in \cite{Z20,ZL21}, where $\omega$ represents times of data compression that are performed in the algorithms.
-When $\omega=1$, the algorithm is named as ROTP.
-Using partial gradient and Newton-type search direction, some modifications of ROTP were also studied in \cite{MZ22,MZKS22} recently.
-However, solving the above-mentioned quadratic optimization problem \eqref{ROT-model} remains time-consuming for large-scale problems.
-It is important to further investigate how the computational cost of ROTP-type methods might be reduced or how these methods can be accelerated by incorporating such acceleration techniques as heavy-ball (HB) and Nesterov's method.
-By using linearization together with certain regularization method, the so-called nature thresholding algorithm is newly developed in \cite{ZL22} which has significantly lower the computational complexity than ROTP${\omega}$.
-In this paper, we investigate the ROTP-type algorithm from acceleration perspective by showing that the HB technique does be able to improve the efficiency of the ROTP-type algorithms.
+When $\omega=1$, the algorithm is termed as ROTP.
+Some modifications of ROTP using partial gradient and Newton-type search direction were studied recently in \cite{MZ22,MZKS22}.
+While the convex optimization \eqref{ROT-model} can be efficiently solved by existing convex optimization solvers, however, solving such a problem remains time-consuming when the size of the problem is large.
+Thus it is important to study how the computational cost of ROTP-type methods might be reduced and how these methods can be accelerated by integrating an acceleration technique such as the heavy-ball (HB) or Nesterov's technique.
+By using linearization together with a certain binary regularization method, the so-called nature thresholding (NT) algorithm is developed recently in \cite{ZL22}, whose computational complexity is significantly lower than that of ROTP${\omega}$ since the NT algorithm is able to avoid solving any optimization problem like (\ref{ROT-model}).
+In this paper, we investigate the ROTP-type algorithms from the acceleration perspective by showing that the HB technique is able to improve the performance of the ROTP-type algorithms.